-The daily challenges facing business operations due to COVID-19, changing regulatory environments, and market fluctuations across the globe all contribute to uncertainty, complexity and ambiguity in our clients’ work environments.
-These factors make it harder for global organizations to conduct business and highlight the VUCA (Volatile, Uncertain, Complex and Ambiguous) world we’re living in.
+The daily challenges facing business operations due to COVID-19, changing regulatory and political environments, societal movements and market fluctuations across the globe all contribute to uncertainty, complexity and ambiguity in our clients’ work environments.
+These factors make it harder for organizations to operate and highlight the VUCA (Volatile, Uncertain, Complex and Ambiguous) world we’re living in.

 - Leverage your talent.
 This is critical in VUCA times.
 Assign projects based on employee strengths to drive productivity, engagement and results.
 Then, to see new ideas and creative approaches emerge, empower team members to make decisions, problem-solve and tackle challenges using the style that feels best to them.
 Finally, encourage open dialogue in hopes of identifying and tackling smaller issues before they become bigger problems.
 And, consider surveying employees after times of significant change to understand how they feel about leadership’s response to the challenge, communication strategies, and concerns that may still need to be addressed.
 Internal communications audits and surveys deliver insights to help business leaders better prepare for their next VUCA challenge.